- Home

 Involving the school or preschool

-Many parents or carers wonder if they should tell the school.
+Many parents wonder if they should tell the school when someone in the family has been diagnosed with cancer.
 If things are unsettled at home, school can be a place where kids can be themselves with their friends and carry on life as normal.

 Ways to involve the school include:

 - Ask the school to let you know of any changes in behaviour or academic performance.
 Ideally, a particular staff member, such as the class teacher, student wellbeing coordinator or year adviser, can provide a regular point of contact with the student.
-However, request that teachers don’t probe – some well-meaning members of staff might misinterpret your kid’s behaviour and unintentionally make them feel uncomfortable (e.g. the teacher may ask if they’re okay when they’re happily sitting on their own).
+However, request that teachers don’t probe – some well-meaning staff members might misinterpret your child’s behaviour and unintentionally make them feel uncomfortable.
+For example, a teacher may ask if your child is okay when they’re happily sitting on their own.

-- If you feel concerned about how your child is coping, ask the principal whether your child could see the school counsellor.
+- If you feel concerned about your child, ask the principal whether your child could see the school counsellor.

 - Sometimes other children can be thoughtless in their comments.
-Check with the teachers and your child to see how other children are reacting so that negative behaviour can be addressed appropriately.
+Talk to your child about how other children are reacting and encourage them to tell you if they have any concerns.
+You can raise these issues with teachers if needed.

 - Ask a parent of one of your child’s friends to help you keep track of school notes, excursions, homework and other events.
-When life is disrupted at home, children may feel doubly hurt if they miss out on something at school because a note goes missing.
+When life is disrupted at home, children may feel doubly hurt if they miss out on an event or activity at school because a note goes missing.

 - Explore what special provisions might be available for exams or admission into university.